Electronic logging devices for commercial motor vehicles

 You are exempt from using an ELD in Ontario if you are:

-- driving within 160 km of where you began your day and returning to the same location where you began
+- driving within a 160 km radius of where you began your day and return to the same location where you began (there is no limit to the total number of kilometres travelled within that radius for that day)

 - driving a school bus